Decision layers on Hokusai

 The router

-Picks the right model, prompt, and harness for each coding task, based on a shared learned policy trained on real outcomes.
+Picks from the model pool your harness explicitly provides for each coding task, based on a shared learned policy trained on reported outcomes.
 The first decision layer built on Hokusai.

 StatusLive